 Prior to Solano, Pearson-Bloom served as the head coach for one year with the Virginia Roadsters of the Women's Professional Softball League during the 1999-2000 season where her team finished second place in the regular season.
 Pearson-Bloom was selected to coach in the All-Star Game.

-She was a standout player at Cal State Northridge where she led the team to four regional appearances and three World Series appearances while batting leadoff and playing in the outfield.
-In her final season at Northridge, the team advanced to the national championship game where it eventually lost to Arizona.
+Pearson-Bloom was a standout player at California State University Northridge where she led the team to four regional appearances and three Women's College World Series appearances while batting leadoff and playing in the outfield.
+In her final season at Northridge, the team advanced to the national championship game where it eventually lost to the University of Arizona.

 Pearson-Bloom's list of former players includes Nebraska assistant coach Jennifer Kline, Northridge coach Barbara Jordan, Stanford assistant Trisha Dean and UNLV assistant Sara Pickering.
 While at Solano, Pearson-Bloom hopes to help her players achieve their potential on the field and in the classroom.
 The Solano staff emphasizes fundamentals and teaches the needed mechanics, skills and strategies to help them succeed both as a player and a coach.

-She earned a Bachelor of Arts degree in Speech Communication from Northridge and a masters in Physical Education from Western Illinois.
-While at Tennessee, she began working on another masters degree in Sports Psychology.
+She earned a bachelor s degree in speech communication from California State University Northridge and a master's degree in physical education from Western Illinois University.
+While at the University of Tennessee, she began working on another master's degree in sports psychology.

-Pearson-Bloom and her husband, Andy, live in Dixon with their three children, Samantha, 11, Cailin, 10, and Nathan, who will be 7 in July.
+Pearson-Bloom and her husband, Andy, live in Dixon with their three children; Samantha, 12, Cailin, 11, and Nathan, who will be 8 in July.

-Penelope Crouse-Feehan joins the Falcons coaching staff after finishing her college softball career at Patten University in Oakland, CA. Coach P, as she's known by the players, received a softball scholarship and graduated with her Bachelors in Liberal Studies and a minor in Religious Studies, with Cum Laude Honors.
-Penelope played two years for the Lions, earning team MVP both years in 2010 and 2011.
-Crouse-Feehan also played two years at Solano College from 2006 to 2008 where she received 1st team all Bay Valley Conference (BVC) honors.
-Additionally, Penelope was named to the All Nor-Cal as a freshman.
-In her sophomore year she would go on and receive the MVP award for the Bay Valley Conference and was a member to the All-State team.
+Penelope Crouse-Feehan is in her 3rd season on the Falcon coaching staff after finishing her college softball career at Patten University in Oakland, CA. Crouse-Feehan helped guide the Falcons to a 36-2 record in 2014, a #1 state ranking, and their 9th consecutive Bay Valley Conference title.
+Coach P, as she is known by the players, received a softball scholarship and graduated with her bachelors in liberal studies with a minor in religious studies earning Cum Laude Honors.
+Crouse-Feehan played two years for the Lions, named team MVP in 2010 and 2011.
+Crouse-Feehan also played two years at Solano College, 2006 to 2008, where she received 1st team all Bay Valley Conference (BVC) honors.
+Additionally, Penelope was named to the All Nor-Cal team as a freshman.
+In her sophomore season she was named Most Valuable Player of the Bay Valley Conference and was named to the All-State team.

-Coach Crouse-Feehan graduated from Vallejo High Senior School in 2006 where she played two years of junior varsity basketball, two years junior varsity and two years varsity softball.
-She has been coaching since 2008 starting out with the Vallejo Hurricanes 16U, followed by four years with the 18U program before moving over to the Bears travel ball program in Fall of 2012.
-In August of 2012 the Solano Alum would reunite and join the college ranks as an assistant coach and private instructor.
-She plans to make a career out of coaching and teaching at the College level.
+Crouse-Feehan graduated from Vallejo High School in 2006 where she played basketball and softball.
+She has been coaching since 2008, starting with the Vallejo Hurricanes 16U, followed by four years with the 18U program before leaving to join the Bears ASA organization in the fall of 2012.
+In 2012, the Solano Alum would reunite and join the college ranks as an assistant coach and private instructor.
+She plans to make a career out of coaching and teaching at the college level.
 She loves the game and the idea of passing her knowledge on to the youth.

-Ashley Eliasson is originally from the Bay Area and was the starting varsity pitcher for four years at Vallejo Senior High School.
-She received team MVP in both 2005 and 2006.
+Ashley Eliasson is in her second season coaching at Solano College.
+She helped guide the Falcons to a 36-2 record in 2014, a #1 state ranking, and their 9th consecutive Bay Valley Conference title.
+Eliasson is originally from the Bay Area and was the starting varsity pitcher for four years at Vallejo High School.
+She was named team MVP in both the 2005 and 2006 seasons.
 In 2007, she received Co-MVP of the San Joaquin Division Championship.
-Ashley received a softball scholarship to Jacksonville State University and graduated in 2013 with Cum Laude Honors earning a 3.67 GPA, a Bachelor of Science degree in Exercise Science and a minor in Nutrition.
-She received Ohio Valley Conference Freshman of the Year in 2008, along with 1st team and 2nd team honors in four years of playing.
-Ashley started her coaching career with the Vallejo Hurricanes 18U in 2012, and joined the Bears Clayton organization in January 2013.
+Eliasson received a softball scholarship to Jacksonville State University and graduated in 2013 with Cum Laude Honors earning a 3.67 GPA, a bachelor's degree in exercise science with a minor in nutrition.
+Eliasson was named Ohio Valley Conference Freshman of the Year in 2008.
+Eliasson received 1st team and 2nd team honors all four years of collegiate play.
+Eliasson started her coaching career with the Vallejo Hurricanes 18U in 2012, and joined the Bears Clayton organization in January 2013.
 She is currently the pitching coach for Solano College as well as a private softball instructor.
 Ashley is motivated by her passion and love of the game.

-Linus is married to his lovely wife with whom he has four daughters.
-All played softball with three of them playing at the college level.
-He has four grandchildren ages 2, 5, 7 and 14.
-Coach Schlumpberger recently retired from the United Parcel Service where he served as Director of Fleet for 32 years of service.
+Linus is married to his lovely wife with whom he has four daughters, all of which played college softball.
+He has four grandchildren.
+Schlumpberger recently retired from the United Parcel Service where he served as Director of Fleet for 32 years of service.